 500,000 Dogs Are Currently Kept in Puppy Mills for Breeding Purposes (Humane Society)

+Almost 500,000 dogs are kept in puppy mills just for the sake of breeding.
 The year is 2023, and we’re still fighting to stop offenders from relentlessly breeding females in cramped cages without veterinary care.
 Unfortunately, puppy mill stats reveal there are only a few laws to prevent these dogs from spending their entire lives in cells.

 Although animal rights groups fight to ban pet shops from selling and prevent disease and cruelty, a kennel owner can still maximize profits through neglect and overbreeding.